Article: What Does It Mean To Have An Aesthetic House?

 Boho chic

-Boho chic is layered and personal: vintage touches, global elements, lots of plants, and art that looks like it came from real life.
+Boho chic is layered and personal: vintage touches, global elements, plants, and art that looks like it came from real life.
 The way to keep it from turning into visual noise is to repeat a few colors and stick to a consistent material direction.

 Coastal